Choosing the best tent heater can be a challenge. There are many different types of heaters, each with pros and cons.

-The Comfort Zone CZ707 1500 Watt Compact Utility Heater is perfect for those looking to heat up a small space.
-This heater is lightweight, compact, and weighs only 3.1 pounds, making it easy to take with you wherever you go.
+The Comfort Zone CZ707 1500 Watt Compact Utility Heater is perfect for those looking to heat a small space.
+This heater is lightweight, compact, and weighs only 3.1 pounds, making it easy to take wherever you go.

 The CZ707 compact utility heater provides targeted heating because it features a fan-only setting.
 In addition, you can choose between low and high heat settings.

-This heater is energy efficient, and its compact design makes it easy to keep this heater out of the way in your tent.
+This heater is energy efficient, and its compact design makes it easy to keep it out of the way in your tent.

 If you are using this heater with an extension cord, make sure the cord is sufficient to handle the draw of the heater.
 You will need a pretty heavy-duty extension cord with this heater.

-The nice thing is, many tents come with an access port for just this purpose.
-You can run a propane hose or extension cord through the access port, but I digress.
+The nice thing is many tents come with an access port for just this purpose so that you can run a propane hose or extension cord through the access port.

-If you are in the market for a compact, lightweight, portable electric tent heater, be sure to check out this model from Comfort Zone.
+If you are in the market for a compact, lightweight, portable electric tent heater, check out this model from Comfort Zone.